-Reducing the risks associated with capsular contracture start with the initial operation.
-Meticulous surgical handling of tissues and paying extra special attention to bleeding and fluid build up during surgery can prevent the occurrence of capsular contracture.
+Reducing the risks associated with capsular contracture starts with the initial operation.
+Meticulous surgical handling of tissues and paying extra special attention to bleeding and fluid buildup during surgery can prevent the occurrence of capsular contracture.
 The body can also be rinsed with antiseptic multiple times before surgery to reduce bacteria in the area to be operated on.
 However, even with meticulous surgical care and antiseptic technique, there is still up to a 20 to 30 percent chance of capsular contracture and therefore proper treatment needs to be rendered.

 As one of the top plastic surgery offices in Beverly Hills, Dr. Danielpour and Dr. Layke use advanced techniques and pay meticulous attention to detail, using a gentle handling of tissues in a bloodless field, they minimize the chances of capsular contracture occurring.
 BHPSG’s Surgical Center is AAAHC certified which means that our facility is held to the same standards as hospitals.

 Massage therapy is recommended 1-2 weeks after your breast procedure to ensure the area stays soft.
 This is a prophylactic measure, and not a treatment to correct capsular contracture.
 Our doctors and staff will train you in the proper technique to continue the massages at home.

 If you are worried about capsular contracture after your breast augmentation, talk to Dr. Danielpour and Dr. Layke.
 They will answer any questions you may have.
 With their help, you will be better able avoid conditions that could cause this complication.*

 Capsular contracture usually does not soften on its own.
 The first step is identifying the problem by seeing a Board Certified Plastic Surgeon.
 The treatment of capsular contracture has evolved and is continuing to improve with improved technology and medications.